RAI-SCC/torch_blue/paper/paper.md

 calculated analytically for a very limited set of priors and variational distributions.
 However, like the rest of the ELBO it can be estimated from the log probability of the sampled weights under these two distributions.
-Therefore, `torch_bayesian` provides the option to return these as part of the forward pass.
+Therefore, `torch_bayesian` provides the option to return these as part of the forward pass in the form of a `Tensor` containing an additional `log_probs` attribute similar to gradient tracking.
 As a result, the only requirement on custom distributions is that there needs to be a method to differentiably sample from a variational distribution and that for both priors and variational distributions the log probability of a given sample can be computed.

-Finally, in the age of large Neural Networks scalability and efficiency are always a concern.
-While BNNs are currently scaled to very large models and this is not a primary target of `torch_bayesian` it is kept in mind wherever possible.
+Finally, in the age of large Neural Networks, scalability and efficiency are always a concern.
+While BNNs are not currently scaled to very large models and this is not a primary target of `torch_bayesian` it is kept in mind wherever possible.
 A core feature for this purpose is GPU compatibility, which comes with the challenge of various backends and device types.
 We address this by performing all core operations, in particular the layer forward passes with the methods from `torch.nn.functional`.
 This outsources backend maintenance to a large, community supported library.

 Another, efficiency optimization is the automatic vectorization of the sampling process.
 `torch_bayesian` adds an additional wrapper around the forward pass, which catches the